without Internet Explorer,

 in 1280 x 960 resolution

 I'm not as much into music as into bands and albums and songs.
-I like the holistic aspect of music, not just the musical component, though with years I started to have a better ear to break down what happens musically in a song.
+I like the holistic aspect of music, not just its musical component, though with years I started to have a better ear to break down what happens musically in a song.
 Until my twenties I mostly paid attention to the vocal melody and some outstanding guitar solos.
 It gradually changed.
 But it's usually the sum, the whole package, which gets me.
-I'm not into those talented avantgarde bands unless they somehow create something that altogether moves me.
+I'm not into those talented avantgarde bands unless they create something that altogether moves me.

 I see this website as the IMDB of metal.
 Discogs is way too loosely organised, too many free fields; whereas I liked MA's data model ever since I discovered it in 2012.
 It got even better since.
 I believe other music genres should have a website like this and eventually they should all be linked, but I'll content myself with metal for now.

 Things aren't fun until they are serious, and nothing is ever tedious when it comes to entering data about stuff.
 I enjoy entering barcodes and different album versions when I own them (I'm not going to chase something on discogs that someone may have poorly entered); but my greatest level of satisfaction on this site is adding a band that is either new or that people overlooked, followed closely by identifying duplicates (artists mainly).
 The links between various bands in metal are very interesting and I get a kick to see that one guy mastered about 200 albums by different bands which otherwise have no link between each other.
 The less duplicates you have the more links you will see.

 If I had to define myself I'd call myself a Data Grooming specialist.